ERP Blog | Videos | Podcasts

 We see heavy demand for systems which can synergize functions across disparate business systems which occurred from merger and acquisition activity.
 Sometimes there is a case for merging all businesses onto one system that can accommodate sales, orders, inventory or services, manufacturing and distribution activities.
 Yet in other merger and acquisition models, owners are creating a universe of brands and related services to offer to the same customer base. in that case, it is not an obvious decision to merge small distributors on legacy ERPs onto the same application as their sister manufacturers who have a different legacy ERP.
 Depending on the requirements will depend on the right direction for leveraging new software solutions.
 Some clients have opted for a sophisticated financial tool to consolidate financials information from dozens of global entity’s ERPs while other global companies opt for an all-in-one solution to handle everything from human resources, payroll, services, invoicing accounting and financial reporting.

-There are resources to help when it is needed.
+There are Resources to Help When it is Needed

 In all, when there is a need for change from your legacy software, there is a myriad of possibilities for growth and expansion, but it can take numerous steps to get there.
 If at any point a snag occurs, please reach out to ERP Advisors Group for independent and objective advice on your software strategy.